This page tells you about the chemotherapy drug methotrexate and its possible side effects. There is information about

 - Sensitivity of the skin to sunlight – don’t sit out in the sun, and cover up or use sun block on exposed skin

 - A skin rash, which may be itchy

-- Coughing or breathlessness caused by changes to lung tissue
+- Coughing or breathlessness may be due to changes in lung tissue

-- Liver changes that are very mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment finishes, but you will have regular blood tests to check how well your liver is working
+- Liver changes that are very mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment finishes

 - Darkening or lightening of skin

 - An allergic reaction – let your nurse know straight away if you feel hot or have any skin rashes, itching, dizziness, headaches, or shivering.
 Also let them know if you have breathlessness, anxiety, flushing of the face, or a sudden need to pass urine

 - Low blood pressure – let your nurse know if you feel faint

 - Women may stop having periods (amenorrhoea) but this may only be temporary